Addiction-related structural neuroplasticity: Structural changes of learning

 Learning by experience occurs through modifications of the structural circuits of the brain.
 These circuits are composed of many neurons and their connections, called synapses, which occur between the axon of one neuron and the dendrite of another.
 A single neuron generally has many dendrites which are called dendritic branches, each of which can be synapsed by many axons.

 Along dendritic branches there can be hundreds or even thousands of dendritic spines, structural protrusions that are sites of excitatory synapses.
 These spines increase the number of axons from which the dendrite can receive information.
 Dendritic spines are very plastic, meaning they can be formed and eliminated very quickly, in the order of a few hours.
 More spines grow on a dendrite when it is repetitively activated.
 Dendritic spine changes have been correlated with long-term potentiation (LTP) and long-term depression (LTD).

 LTP is the way that connections between neurons and synapses are strengthened.
 LTD is the process by which synapses are weakened.
 For LTP to occur, NMDA receptors on the dendritic spine send intracellular signals to increase the number of AMPA receptors on the post synaptic neuron.
 If a spine is stabilized by repeated activation, the spine becomes mushroom shaped and acquires many more AMPA receptors.
-This structural change, which is the basis of LTP, persists for months and may be an explanation for some of the long-term behavioral changes that are associated with learned behaviors, including addiction.
+This structural change, which is the basis of LTP, persists for months and may be an explanation for some of the long-term behavioral changes that are associated with learned behaviors including addiction to drugs.